jgpaiva/unbabel_api/README.md

 }
 ```

 * uid - The unique translation identifier.
-This will be used for the user to joaccessd the job.
+This will be used for the user to accessed the job.
 * status - The current status of the job, can be one of:
   * New - The translation has not been started yet.
-  * Translating -  The translation is being proceed.
+  * Translating -  The translation is being processed.
   * Completed - The translation has been terminated.
 The client can access the translation.
   * Fail - Something went wrong with your order.
   * Canceled - The translation was canceled.